camille-davis/wordpress-hack-remediation/README.md

 Identify how and when the site was hacked:
 * Check if any third party plugins and themes need updating, and if any vulnerabilities have been reported.<br>[Search plugin vulnerabilities on wordfence.com](https://www.wordfence.com/threat-intel/vulnerabilities/wordpress-plugins)
 * Check for modified core files and look up suspicious filenames or code.
-* Check email logs for suspicious emails.
+(You can use [Sucuri](https://wordpress.org/plugins/sucuri-scanner/) to find new or modified files in core.
+[Wordfence](https://wordpress.org/plugins/wordfence/) was not as good for this, it did not find a test php file I placed in core.)
-* Run a database scan.
+* Run a database scan. ([GOTMLS (https://wordpress.org/plugins/gotmls/)] has a "database injections" option.)
-* Look at Wordfence logs.
+* Look at logs (Check email logs for suspicious emails, look at Wordfence logs if it hasn't been removed...)
 * Check if the site is on Google's blocklist.

 ## On existing website